azat-co/practicalnode/chapter7/chapter7.md

 Mongoose documents come with very convenient built-in methods (<http://mongoosejs.com/docs/api.html#document-js>) such as `validate`, `isNew`, `update`, and so on.
 Just keep in mind that these methods apply to this particular document, not the entire collection or model.

-The difference between documents and models is that a document is an instance of a model; a model is something abstract.
+The difference between documents and models is that *a document is an instance of a model*; a model is something abstract.
 It’s like your real MongoDB collection, but it is supported by a schema and is presented as a Node.js class with extra methods and attributes.
-Collections in Mongoose closely resemble collections in Mongoskin or native driver.
+Collections in Mongoose closely resemble collections in Mongoskin or the native driver.
 Strictly speaking, models, collections, and documents are different Mongoose classes.

 Usually we don’t use Mongoose collections directly, and we manipulate data via models only.
 Some of the main model methods look strikingly familiar to the ones from Mongoskin or native MongoDB driver, such as `find`, `insert()`, `save()`, and so forth.

 To finish our small script and make it write a document to the database, let’s use one of the document methods—`document.save()`.
-This methods is a documents methods which will save that document into the database.
-The method is asynchronous which by now you know will require a callback (or a promise or an async/await function).
-The callback has an error-first signature:
+This method is a document methods that will save the document into the database.
+The method is asynchronous, which by now you know will require a callback (or a promise or an async/await function).
+The method's callback has an error-first signature:

 ```js
 practicalNodeBook.save((err, results) => {